 Heavy breathing and panting is often associated with dogs because that's how they cool down.
-However, this behaviour isn't usually seen in cats.
-Here our Argyle vets explain the reasons why your cat could be breathing heavily/panting and when you should call your vet.
+However, this behavior isn't usually seen in cats.
+Here, our Argyle vets explain the reasons why your cat could be breathing heavily/panting and when you should call your vet.

 Heavy Breathing & Panting In Cats

 There are situations when it is normal for your cat to be panting however, sometimes it could be a sign of a serious condition that requires immediate veterinary care.

 If you see your cat breathing heavily, start assessing the situation following the criteria listed below.

 Bring your kitty in for veterinary treatment if their heavy breathing is out of the ordinary or if it's been happening for a long time period.

 Sometimes panting is normal for cats.
 Think about what your cat was experiencing or doing right before you noticed the panting.

 Like dogs, cats can pant when they are overheated, stressed, anxious, or after exercising.
 This kind of panting should resolve once the cat calms down, cools down, or rests.

 Although, this type of panting in cats is significantly rarer than it is in dogs.
 So if you aren't completely sure why your cat is panting, visit your veterinarian.